Boise City, Oklahoma: 2020 census

+American Community Survey

-The median income for a household in the city was $42,750, and the median income for a family was $46,350.
+According to the 2020 American Community Survey five-year estimates, the median income for a household in the city was $42,750 and the median income for a family was $46,350.

 Economy

 The local economy is based on ranching, farming, and the production of oil and natural gas.

 The local paper, starting as the Cimarron News in 1898 in Kenton, Oklahoma, has been known as The Boise City News since 1930.
 Calling itself the Official Newspaper of Cimarron County, it is available in both print and digital editions.